Nice to meet you.

 Enter your email to receive our weekly G2 Tea newsletter with the hottest marketing news, trends, and expert opinions.

-How to Tell if Something Is Written by AI: Things to Watch Out For
+How to Tell if Something Is Written by AI: Try These Tips

 While none of these methods offer 100% certainty, several businesses and individuals use them to assess the validity of written content.

-How to tell if something is AI-generated: potential indicators
+How to tell if something is written by AI: 5 signs to look for

 Spotting AI-generated content isn’t always easy, but there are some potential indicators to watch for when reading a piece of content.
 Remember, just because content meets one or more criteria doesn’t confirm that someone created it with an AI tool.
 (Be careful with accusations!)